coroutineDispatcher/rocket/README.md

 <a href="https://www.buymeacoffee.com/pnRYZ5qBy" target="_blank"><img src="https://bmc-cdn.nyc3.digitaloceanspaces.com/BMC-button-images/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>

 # Rocket :rocket: :rocket: :rocket:
-A SharedPreferences library for Android , to speed up development
+A SharedPreferences library for Android , to speed up development.
+Since I always have to write this class in every project now anyone can use it.
+Added some extra functionality, wrote tests and it's good to go for anyone.

 ## KotlinDoc: https://coroutinedispatcher.github.io/rocket/